MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/key-attestation.md

 ### Get attestation data

-Get attestation data for a specific key from the HSM using the the Azure CLI [az rest](/cli/azure/reference-index#az-rest) command.
+Get attestation data for a specific key from the HSM using the Azure CLI [az rest](/cli/azure/reference-index#az-rest) command.
 The JSON file contains key properties, attestation blob and all certificates required for key attestation.

 Usage: